Combodo/iTop/readme.txt

 Internals
 ----------------------
-Code cleanup: deprecated the unused (and empty) class CMDBSearchFilter, replaced by DBSearch or DBObjectSearch depending on the usage.
+Make the 'curl' options overridable when calling utils::DoPostRequest() Allow to stop a stop watch at a specified time (case exchange) Code cleanup: deprecated the unused (and empty) class CMDBSearchFilter, replaced by DBSearch or DBObjectSearch depending on the usage.
 Added an alternate implementation for storing "transaction" identifiers on disk instead of inside the $_SESSION variable.
 Mutex instrumentation for troubleshooting...